droosma/blog/content/post/making-sense-or-unstructured-data/index.md

 }
 ```

-The entire execution of the program now looks like this:
+This ensures a clean and organized structure, making each listing easy to handle and further process or display.

+I also encapsulated the entire execution of the in a `Execute` method, which orchestrates the parsing and processing of car listings from unstructured text data:

 ```csharp
 public async Task Execute(string contents)